 Daniel E. Gih, MD is Associate Professor and Co-Director of Medical Student Education in the UNMC Department of Psychiatry.
 Dr. Gih came to UNMC in June 2016 and is a faculty member for the Creighton-Nebraska Psychiatry Residency Program where he supports education and provides clinical supervision.

 He completed his medical education and training in the Big Ten; medical school at the University of Iowa, and trainings in adult and child psychiatry at the University of Michigan.
 Dr. Gih stayed on faculty there for five years.
 His clinical interests include psychiatric education, severe mood disorders in adolescents, electroconvulsive therapy, and eating disorders.
 While on faculty at the University of Michigan, he co-founded and directed the University of Michigan Comprehensive Eating Disorder Program, the state’s only academic partial hospitalization program for eating disorders for children and young adults.
 Dr. Gih holds an adjunct faculty position at the University of Michigan and is a fellow of the American Psychiatric Association (FAPA).

 Website Committee Co-Chair

 A Licensed Professional Counselor, Travis Stewart has worked in field of eating disorders since 2003 at every level of care.
-He brings a unique blend of clinical expertise and communication skills to his role with Castlewood.
 He is passionate about connecting people to resources and experiences that are transformative and healing.